Main Dishes

 Armenian pilaf with lamb and dried fruits recipe Armenian Pilaf with Lamb and Dried Fruits

-Armenian pilaf with lamb and dried fruits is a traditional recipe of Armenian cuisine; the pilaf recipe combines the taste of young lamb and sweet dried fruits.
+Armenian pilaf with lamb and dried fruits is a traditional recipe of Armenian cuisine: tender lamb, raisins, dried apricots, and fluffy rice.

-Sweet armenian pilaf with raisins and dried fruits recipe Sweet Armenian Pilaf with Raisins and Dried Fruits
+Recipe for sweet Armenian pilaf with raisins and dried fruits Sweet Armenian Pilaf with Raisins and Dried Fruits

-Sweet Armenian pilaf with raisins and dried fruits is a traditional recipe of Armenian cuisine; according to this recipe, sweet pilaf is cooked in Armenia for Easter and other holidays.
+Sweet Armenian pilaf with raisins and dried fruits is a fragrant festive dish of Armenian cuisine that combines tender rice, sweet fruits, and melted butter.

-Stewed beef liver in sour cream recipe Stewed Beef Liver in Sour Cream
+Recipe for braised beef liver in sour cream Braised Beef Liver in Sour Cream

 Azerbaijani pilaf with raisins recipe Azerbaijani Pilaf with Raisins

-Boiled corned beef with horseradish sauce recipes Boiled Corned Beef with Horseradish Sauce
+Recipe for boiled corned beef with horseradish sauce Boiled Corned Beef with Horseradish Sauce

-Boiled corned beef with horseradish sauce is a traditional dish of Swedish cuisine; boiled corned beef with horseradish sauce is a very satisfying and tasty Swedish dish.
+Boiled corned beef with horseradish sauce is a traditional dish of Swedish cuisine, where tender boiled corned beef is paired with a creamy horseradish sauce.

 Georgian Tolma Recipe Georgian Tolma